jenofdoom/react-intermediate/README.md

 ```

 Alternatively, we could have connected each `hole` component individually to the
-store, but as we have an array of values rather that an object, that doesn't
+store, but as we have an array of values rather than an object, that doesn't
 make much sense in this case.

 We should also add in the missing